stevekane/Blog/function-restriction-and-extension.md

 processUser (Name name)   = lookupInCache name
 ```

-The details of these illustrative functions don't matter but they show the power of function extension disjoint sets.
+The details of these illustrative functions don't matter but they show the power of function extension over disjoint sets.